 Ghosts of The Oatman Hotel

 Nestled among the rugged Black Mountains, Oatman, Arizona, is a ghost town with a population of barely 100 people.
 Yet, it holds the reputation of being one of the most haunted places in the American Southwest.
-Located off a perilous section of Route 66 known as “Bloody 66,” Oatman was once a bustling gold mining town and now serves as a haunting reminder of the past.
+Located off a perilous section of Route 66 known as "Bloody 66," Oatman was once a bustling gold mining town that now serves as a haunting reminder of a bloody past.

 Why is Oatman haunted?